Skip to main content

 There are a lot of social media platforms out there.
 And different platforms appeal to different populations.
 Think about which platforms your ideal customers are active on and create a robust presence on those.

 Once you’ve chosen your platform, post frequently.
 Encourage travellers to geotag their photos at your business or share comments on your page.
 Make sure to respond back, too — this is a great way to increase engagement and create customer loyalty.
-And, if you have the bandwidth, try out a few different methods.
-As per the Retail Council of Canada, “Combining [social media] strategies can help keep your brand top-of-mind and give your customers greater value.”
+And if you have the bandwidth, try a few different methods.

 6. Monitor and respond to online reviews.

-According to a study by BrightLocal, in 2021, 77% of consumers always or regularly use online reviews as a means of browsing local businesses.
-And they trust these reviews — a lot.
-In the same study, only 3% of those polled said they would shop at a business with an average star rating of two or fewer stars.
+According to a study by BrightLocal, in 2024, 75% of consumers always or regularly used online reviews when browsing local businesses.
+And they trusted these reviews — a lot.
+In the same study, 71% of participants said they would not consider a business with an average star rating of three or fewer stars.

 Because of how important online reviews are, it is important to engage with them.
-Responding to both positive and negative reviews promptly and with courtesy can help increase the overall number of reviews and increase your overall rating, according to a Harvard Business Review study.
+Responding to both positive and negative reviews promptly and with courtesy may help increase the overall number of reviews and increase your overall rating.
+In the BrightLocal study, 88% of respondents said they’d support a business that responds to all of its reviews compared to 47% who’d support a business that doesn’t respond to reviews.

 One note of caution: Be careful what you post.
-A heated off-the-cuff response to a negative review will do more harm than good.
+A heated, off-the-cuff response to a negative review will do more harm than good.
 Getting defensive, using insults, or making excuses can turn customers away.
 Often, the best response to a negative review is to offer a customer service contact for the reviewer to get in touch with.
-Resolving the issue directly, and publically, will play well with other prospective customers.
-Overall, approach online customer discourse with sincerity, honesty, and (if you think you have the team for it) playful humor.
+Resolving the issue directly and publicly will play well with other prospective customers.
+Overall, approach online customer discourse with sincerity and honesty.

 7. Market your business to travel bloggers.